aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 ```

 {{% notice note %}}
-Verify that resources and their properties defined in the template match the actual configuration on the resource to avoid unexpected changes.
+Make sure you verify that resource properties you define in a template match the actual configuration of the resource, to avoid unexpected changes.
 {{% /notice %}}

 2. While defining the resource for import in the template, make sure that you specify all the required properties for that resource.
 For example, [AssumeRolePolicyDocument](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html#cfn-iam-role-assumerolepolicydocument) is a required property for the resource [AWS::IAM::Role](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html).